vPeteWalker/midway/db/era_mssql/era_mssql.rst

       .. figure:: images/era1.png

 #.
 (Optional) Configure the SMTP server.
-If you do not configure this, remove the e-mail address listed within the *Sender's EMail* box.
+If you choose not to configure the SMTP, remove the e-mail address listed within the *Sender's EMail* box before you proceed.

 #.
 In the *Era Server's OS Time Zone* list, select a timezone, or leave the default UTC.